 Zero Day begins with series of catastrophic events related to computer crashes: an airplane’s loss of control over the Atlantic, scrambling of prescription orders on hospital computers, a nuclear power plant going offline, etc. All of them are characterized not just by an unseen computer virus, but by the loss of the computer’s operating system altogether.

 Jeff Aiken, a security expert formerly with the CIA, is hired by a law firm that was similarly struck to see if Jeff can recover the data before the firm loses all its clients.
 Jeff had left the CIA after his warnings about 9/11 were ignored; his fiancé was among those killed in the World Trade Center.
 Now, he sees an attack with the potential to cause even more damage because of the global interconnectivity of and dependence on the internet.
 He is aided in his investigation by the beautiful Daryl Haugen, who works in the Division of Counter Cyberterrorism in the Department of Homeland Security.

 Together they race against time to discover the source of the attack, and to prevent the virus from doing incalculable damage.

 Discussion: This book is meant to grab your attention by suspense while the author hammers in his agenda, which is to make the world more aware of, and therefore to take more precautions against, the vulnerability of computer systems to terrorist sabotage.
 After all, as a character in the book muses:

-It’s a worthwhile concern but I think his execution suffers a bit.
+It’s a worthwhile and timely concern but I think his execution suffers a bit.

 He is obviously way more comfortable and talented in writing about the tech issues than about interpersonal relationships.
 Some of the character descriptions and dialogue are banal or even laughable.